atomic-package/docs/docs/pages/alert.md

 ## Close button

 To create a close button and enable its functionality, add the `.btn .close` class to a element inside the alert box.
-To apply a close icon, add the `btn close` attribute from the [Close component](close.md).
+To apply a close icon.

 ```html
 <div class="alert red">